dstanich/intro-to-angular-presentation/README.md

 See [master](https://github.com/dstanich/intro-to-angular-presentation) branch for all details.

+## Branch overview
+Examples of how to quickly create components with `angular-cli`.
+Some basic examples of how to change global styles with `styles.css` and basic component layout by modifying a template.

 ## Steps to get to the next branch...
 1. Add info to `styles.css` to get rid of padding/margin.